Vaurca/BattleReport/README.md

 more clear provides an added non-mechanical benefit for people who like a certain faction, and encourages them to play against other factions.
 Similar to how there's a preference to dive Jinx if you're Vi, if you know you're Noxus, then you want to execute Demacians.
-Having a numerical, comparable value of stats rather than just straight KDA or GPM lets people compete against each other on another axis, as well as on a faction-based score.
+Having a numerical, comparable value of stats rather than just straight KDA or GPM lets people compete against each other on another axis.

 Examining stats also lets us play with the idea of achievements - achievements can mean quite a lot to people in other games.
 They've been widely implement and while not everyone spends a huge deal of time trying to grind them out, certain subsets of the population spend a great deal of time amassing them and it provides more stuff to do when you're bored of just the standard slog.
 They're a nice thing to pick up on the side, and boast to your friends.